ed-syspertec/Virtel/docs/_build/html/_sources/manuals/virtel/Virtel457UG/User_Guide.rst.txt

 -----------------------------

 The exit modify_settingsValues allows the administrator to modify or replace the list of values allowed for specific parameters in the VIRTEL Web Access Settings menu.
-The example shown below replaces the list of fonts, and adds two extra values "20" and "24" to the list of fontsizes:-
+The example shown below replaces the list of fonts, and adds two extra values "20" and "24" to the list of font sizes:-

 ::

     /*
     * (c)Copyright SysperTec Communication 2012 All Rights Reserved
-    * VIRTEL Web Access customer-specific javascript functions */ function modify_settingsValues(name, values) {
+    * VIRTEL Web Access customer-specific Javascript functions */ function modify_settingsValues(name, values) {
     if (name == "font")